airvzxf/bose-connect-app-linux/README.md

 This has only been tested on Bose `QuietComfort 35's` with firmware 1.3.2, 1.2.9, 1.06 and `SoundLink II's` with firmware 2.1.1.
 I cannot ensure that this program works on any other devices.

+## Thanks

+Based on [Denton-L project][Denton-L], looks like it is not maintained.
+I created a copy to have an active repository.
+This project keeps the original license GPL-3.0.

 [Denton-L]: https://github.com/Denton-L/based-connect